top of page

 Further Considerations

-A skeleton government with a 5% federal tax rate may require the active military force to be replaced with a volunteer-based civilian force (much like the Minutemen of colonial times).
-In this case, the defense budget would primarily be used for maintaining special forces, while a portion used for setting up Minuteman training camps.
-Taxes may be temporarily raised for a few years for weapon procurement if necessary.
+A skeleton government with a low tax rate may require the active military force to be replaced with a volunteer-based civilian force (much like the Minutemen of colonial times).
+In this case, the defense budget would primarily be used for maintaining special forces, while a smaller portion used for setting up Minuteman training camps.
+However, taxes may be temporarily raised for weapon procurement and maintenance if necessary.

-Not only the federal government will be changed, but also state and local governments will likewise be reduced to their skeleton equivalents.
-Which means that the state sales tax and local property tax would be eliminated in most cases since only wages/revenue will be taxed.
+State and local governments will also be reduced to their skeleton equivalents as well.
+So, the state sales tax and local property tax would be eliminated in most cases since only wages/revenue will be taxed.

 bottom of page